Nobody ever said building a digital product was easy.

 The problem here is short-term financial management.

 Before the crisis began, your entire roadmap was probably geared towards particular milestones.
-Whether the product is already live and you’re pushing new features and updates, or it was due to be launched in the near future, each of these milestones would have had a financial value attached to it.
+Whether the product is already live, and you’re pushing new features and updates, or it was due to be launched soon, each of these milestones would have had a financial value attached to it.

 The questions you’ll need to ask as someone responsible for a product team are:

-Does our existing roadmap still reflect the needs of our customer in a post-COVID world?
+Does our existing roadmap still reflect the needs of our customers in a post-COVID world?